ssrando/ssrando/docs/tablets-brlan.md

   * `N_stone_02`: [6.0, 0]
 * Run `.\BENZIN.exe w pause_00_sekiban.xmlan pause_00_sekiban.modified.brlan`

-Now you have a brlan file that works with the rando patches (cf. )
+Now you have a brlan file that works with the rando patches (cf. get_tablet_keyframe_count)